YriAne-yura/Auto-improve-SRT-VTT/README.md

 - Configurable similarity threshold (default: 50%)
 - Prevents duplicate lyrics usage
 - Prioritizes matches with higher similarity

+## Troubleshooting

+### Windows
+- If you get "python is not recognized" error, make sure Python is added to PATH
+- If you get permission errors, try running Command Prompt as Administrator

+### Linux
+- If you get permission errors, use `sudo` for installation commands
+- If you get "command not found" for python3, install it using `sudo apt install python3`

 ## See also
 For Vietnamese documentation, please see [README.vi.md](README.vi.md)